solo-developer/topic-modeling-example/README.md

 # Topic Modeling on Demonitization in India

-The detail of the result obtained, methodology used, visualization results are shown in "Topic Modeling Report.docx"
+The detail of the result obtained, methodology used, visualization results are shown in [Topic Modeling Report.docx] (https://github.com/solo-developer/topic-modeling-example/blob/main/Topic%20Modeling%20Report.docx)

 ## Dataset